samsquire/ideas4/README.md

 This idea has two parts: First, we have a special data structure that represents data and operations amongst other things where we define correct behaviour.

 I propose a schema data structure that defines expected behaviour be modified by a multimultidimensional matrix spreadsheet.
 A typical spreadsheet is in 2 dimensions, X and Y. We can have any axis in any number of dimensions.
 So this is a multidimensional matrix, we can also multiply this so many times.
 We then have an algorithm which finds the right operation based on the mappings of the matrix.
+We can also define sub matrixes as cells for other cells.

 It's really difficult to render this data structure without duplicating what is on the screen many times.
-Higher dimensioned data needs to be projected into 2 dimensions.
+Higher dimensioned data needs to be projected onto 2 dimensions.
+I name this a **case**.

 In Microsoft Excel and other spreadsheet software, I can copy data down columns or rows to duplicate the data in them, the data is optionally incremented or extended based on what the cell that the selection began with.

+We introduce the idea of **name** that are queries or functions that refer to regions of the matrix.

+Now we want names and cases to be addable or replaceable over time.
+It should be possible to add something to a name, remove it, and add it back, while still maintaining backward compatibility.

+It should be possible to define special relation between matrix coordinates:
+ * between two names (for future upgradeability)
+ * after names
+ * name while something is true

 The first idea is that we can define one thing in terms of another thing by naming it.